List of Blue Grass Boys members: 1952–1956: Constant changes in personnel

-After the sessions, Lyle left the BGB for a second time, claiming that "Things weren't the same" as during his first tenure.
+After the sessions, Lyle left the BGB for a second time, claiming that "things weren't the same" as during his first tenure.
 He was briefly replaced by Bobby Atkins, although he left after just three days with the group due to homesickness.
 Jim Smoak returned in his place.
-Several other lineup changes took place during the beginning of the year — around the time of Lyle's departure, "Little" Robert van Winkle starting filling in on bass; at the end of January, Cline left again, replaced at various shows by either Red Taylor, Gordon Terry or Dale Potter; in February, Martin served his notice, replaced by the returning Edd Mayfield in March; and in April, Jack Youngblood took over on fiddle, while "Lazy" Jim Day took over as stand-in bassist.
+Several other lineup changes took place during the beginning of the year: around the time of Lyle's departure, "Little" Robert van Winkle starting filling in on bass; at the end of January, Cline left again, replaced at various shows by either Red Taylor, Gordon Terry or Dale Potter; in February, Martin served his notice, replaced by the returning Edd Mayfield in March; and in April, Jack Youngblood took over on fiddle, while "Lazy" Jim Day took over as tand-in bassist.
 Youngblood had left again by late-May, replaced by returning stand-ins Taylor and Terry, plus Cline, the three of whom started performing together as the BGB's first three-fiddle lineup.
 This lineup took part in one session in June, recording "Close By" and "Put My Little Shoes Away".

 At the end of a tour in August, Smoak left the band again, with Monroe and the remaining BGB members recording a new version of "Blue Moon of Kentucky" at the beginning of September without a banjoist.
 For live shows that month, Cline performed banjo and Leslie Sandy returned on bass.
 Sandy did not last long, however, and by October had left again.
 He was replaced by Bobby Hicks, who was offered a place in the BGB lineup at the end of the tour on fiddle, which he accepted.
 For shows in November and December, Jackie Phelps returned to take over from the departing Mayfield.
 Around late-February 1955, the BGB underwent several lineup changes ahead of the year's performances, adding guitarist and vocalist Carlos Brock, switching Phelps to banjo and Cline to fiddle, and reinstating Mauldin on bass.
 Noah Crase, who had arrived at the same time as Brock and auditioned with the band, took over from Phelps upon his departure in March, remaining until May, when Cline switched back to banjo.